BBC News Online: History

 A restructuring of BBC News starting in 2007 saw the dissolution of the separate BBC News Interactive department; the editorial and management departments joined the new multimedia newsroom along with television and radio news within BBC Television Centre.

 New features were gradually introduced, including the publicising of video content more prominently.
 From May 2007, the website began to offer a live video stream of BBC News 24, the rolling news channel now known as the BBC News channel.
 In line with the introduction of new features across BBC Online, including a new navigation bar, the site was updated in 2008 with wider centred page designs, larger images and an increased emphasis on audio and visual content.

 Beginning on 30 April 2009, some published stories included in-text links, mostly to in-site profile articles on people, locations and organisations.
 The BBC announced on 19 November 2009 that it was to pay more attention to search engine optimisation by extending news headlines.

 On 14 July 2010, the site was completely redesigned, with the vertical section headings moved to run horizontally near the top of the page.
 The new design, incorporating larger in-line videos within news articles and standardised font usage, was introduced as a first step to bringing the entire BBC website into line with its new style guidelines.
 It was met with mixed opinions; Stephen Fry stated his approval of the redesign, and the new design was praised for being "more attractive [and] graphically stronger".
 However, there was also criticism, with some stating that the use of white space was too widespread and led to the need for continuous and excessive scrolling.

 On 4 March 2014, the BBC launched a beta version of the website that was built around the principles of responsive web design, allowing the presentation of content to adjust automatically for a wide variety of screen sizes, from desktop computer to smartphones and tablet devices.
 The new design went live on 23 March 2015.

+On 26 June 2025, the BBC implemented an online paywall for its U.S.-based visitors to the website.